Program Overview

 RSCH-6008Research Literacy2

 Introduction to Research Literacy (RSCH 6008) provides the foundational knowledge and skills for students to enhance their research literacy proficiency.
-Not only does this 2 hour, blended course prepare students with the theory and skills required for direct application toward successful completion of Capstone Research Projects associated with Field Placement in Level 2, it encourages a culture of evidence informed decision making to be used throughout their professional career.
+Not only does this 2-hour, blended course also prepare students with the theory and skills required for direct application toward successful completion of Capstone Research Projects associated in Level 2, it encourages a culture of evidence informed decision making to be used throughout their professional career.
 Key course components include an introduction to research ethics and design, practical methods to search for and evaluate credible literary sources, as well as promote basic skills for critiquing and reviewing the literature.
-Students will also be introduced to Field Placement Practice; this includes expectations of student roles and responsibilities as well as preparing for a potential pre-placement interview with a community partner organization.
+Students will also be introduced to Field Placement Practice; This includes expectations of student roles, responsibilities, and prerequisites for participating in field placement as well as professional development and conduct within the work setting.
 In preparation for Capstone Research Projects in Level 2, students will have an opportunity to develop a timely and realistic research project proposal related to a relevant issue in the field of gerontology.

 View all courses